anquanscan/sec-tools/README.md

 [laravel-acl](https://github.com/mateusjunges/laravel-acl): This package helps you to associate users with permissions and permission groups with laravel framework
 [Python-Metasploit-Framework-Database-Management](https://github.com/sectool/Python-Metasploit-Framework-Database-Management): Python - Metasploit-Framework Database Management
 [RootTheBox](https://github.com/moloch--/RootTheBox): A Game of Hackers (CTF Scoreboard & Game Manager)
 [BeeF-Over-Wan](https://github.com/stormshadow07/BeeF-Over-Wan): Browser Exploitation Framework is a Open-source penetration testing tool that focuses on browser-based vulnerabilities .This Python Script does the changes Required to make hooked Linked Accessible Over WAN .So anyone can use this framework and Attack Over WAN without Port Forwarding [NGROK or any Localhost to Webhost Service Required ]
+[Log-killer](https://github.com/Rizer0/Log-killer): Clear all your logs in [linux/windows] servers 🛡️